askn37/UPDI4AVR-USB/README.md

 - Does not support PDI type AVR series. *However, there are plans to add support in the future, as the differences in hardware requirements are small.*
 - JTAG communication, SWD/SWO, dWire, and OCD functions are not supported.
 (No plans)
 - High-voltage programming is not supported on the 14P package (AVR16-32DU14) because there are no extra pins.
 To use all functions simultaneously, a 28P/32P package is required.
-- DEBUG build (PRINTF) cannot be used on the 16KiB model because there is no free space.
+- DEBUG build (PRINTF) cannot be used on 14P/20P models because there are insufficient pins, and on 16KiB models because there is no free space.

 For details on pinout/signal assignments for each package type of the AVR-DU family, see [<configuration.h>](src/configuration.h).